-Chilli Factor Recruitment Software provides a Job Brief screen in our system to help you capture and share this key information with the team involved in your recruitment campaign.
+The Job Brief will help you capture and share this key information with the team involved in your recruitment campaign.

-It can speed up the process of writing the job advertisement by automatically converting your Job Brief into an informative job advert using the following format:
+It can speed up the process of writing the job advertisement.
+Repurpose some of the information into your job advert using the following format:

 - Selling points – what’s in it for the Candidate

 - About the job – purpose of the job

 The Job Brief helps you set up your candidate selection – qualifying process.
 Such as designing the job specific application, phone screen, interview and reference check questions, and selecting appropriate assessments.